 What is Blockchain Authentication?
 Decentralized Identity Management to Re-architect the Future

 As mentioned, the traditional username and password mechanism for security is legacy technology that has become less practical and effective in securing logins and data.
 There are many reasons behind this: Hackers are becoming more sophisticated in their ability and means of stealing user credentials.
-New malware and phishing schemes are proving more effective in compromising user credentials along with zero-day vulnerabilities that many organizations and their security defenses are simply not prepared for.
-Due to the cumbersome nature of 2-factor authentication, many end users and organizations are not utilizing it even when it is available.
+New malware and phishing schemes are proving more effective in compromising user credentials along with zero-day attacks that many organizations and their security defenses are simply not prepared for.
+Due to the cumbersome nature of two-factor authentication, many end users and organizations are not utilizing it even when it is available.
 Additionally, user credentials often utilize very weak passwords.
 All of the aforementioned reasons have created a security nightmare, leading to data compromises of epoch proportions.

 For several years now, larger organizations have been deploying Single Sign On systems where users are able to access multiple systems with a single set of credentials that are based on X.509 standard-based certificate.
 Certificate based user identification is much more secure than a simple username and password mechanism, however, it proves to be very challenging to implement especially for smaller organizations.